IshatRaihan/Omniflex-V1-A-Fitbit-Ionic-Clockface/README.md

 This clock face is completely free!
 Please leave a high rating if you loved it and make sure to report any bug you encounter.
 I will try to fix it as soon as possible....

+Note: If you want to use pieces of these codes, make sure you give the credits to the original code!

 The developer: https://www.linkedin.com/in/ishat-raihan-jamil